maxsitt/insect-detect-docs/docs/index.md

-As for traditional camera traps used for monitoring of mammals, the often large amount of image data that is produced in this way can be most efficiently processed and analyzed by making use of machine learning (ML) and especially deep learning (DL) algorithms (e.g. object detection/classification models), to extract information such as species identity, abundance and behaviour ([Tuia et al., 2022](https://doi.org/10.1038/s41467-022-27980-y){target=_blank}).
+As for traditional camera traps used for monitoring of mammals, the often large amount of image data that is produced in this way can be most efficiently processed and analyzed by making use of machine learning (ML) and especially deep learning (DL) algorithms (e.g. object detection and image classification models), to extract information such as species identity, abundance and behaviour ([Tuia et al., 2022](https://doi.org/10.1038/s41467-022-27980-y){target=_blank}).